cggh/panoptes/documentation/importdata/sourcefilesstructure.rst

 - YAML (http://www.yaml.org/about.html) structured files are used to provide the necessary metadata to interpret and parse the data in the context of Panoptes.
 These metadata are provided in files called ``settings``.

 .. caution::
-  Identifiers used in the source data structures (folder names, table column headers, etc..), are directly mapped to identifiers in the MySQL database tables.
+  Many identifiers used in the source data structures (folder names, table column headers, etc..), are directly mapped to identifiers in the MySQL database tables.
 Therefore, they should be formatted as standard variable names (e.g. do not contain dashes, white spaces or other special characters, do not start with a number, ...)

 .. _def-source-dataset: